The Best VPNs for Korea

 Performance

-Tied back to speed, we also like to see a VPN effectively use split tunneling, which means that both the VPN and the public network are being used at the same time.
-Sometimes using both together can slow down the computer, but VPNs with the best split tunneling systems keep speeds higher since only some of the traffic needs to move through the VPN.
+Speaking of speed, we also like to see a VPN effectively use split tunneling, which means that both the VPN and the public network are being used at the same time.
+Sometimes using both together can slow down a computer, but VPNs with the best split tunneling systems keep speeds higher since only some of the traffic needs to move through the VPN.

 Subscription Costs

-Pro Tip: Committing to a two or three-year contract gets you the best VPN rates, often bringing costs under $3 a month, which for some companies means a savings of 75 percent or more.
+Pro Tip: Committing to a two- or three-year contract gets you the best VPN rates, often bringing costs under $3 per month, which can work out to a savings of 75 percent or more.

 Support Options